rajeshsharma98/-Experiments-Implementations/README.md

 ### 🔹 [Library Management System](https://github.com/rajeshsharma98/library-management-system-python-)
 A concise sentence or two about what the project does, what it’s for.
-- 🧩 Point 1: core feature, novelty, or architecture.
+- 🧩 Feature 1: core feature, novelty, or architecture.
-- 🚀 Point 2: what makes it interesting or challenging.
+- 🚀 Feature 2: what makes it interesting or challenging.
-- 🧪 Point 3: results, evaluations, or use-cases .
+- 🧪 Feature 3: results, evaluations, or use-cases .

 ---
 ### 🔹 [Crypto Collect](https://github.com/rajeshsharma98/CryptoCollect)